richardcrng/fireactive/website/docs/schema/string.md

 class Dinosaur extends ActiveClass(dinosaurSchema) {}

-const building = new Dinosaur({ species: 4 })
+const dinosaur = new Dinosaur({ species: 4 })
-building.species = 5 // works
+dinosaur.species = 'T-Rex' // works
-building.species = '5' // ActiveClassError: Dinosaur could not accept the value "true" (string) at path 'species'.
-The property 'species' is of the wrong type building.species = undefined // ActiveClassError: Dinosaur could not accept the value undefined (undefined) at path 'species'.
-The required property 'species' is missing building.species = null // ActiveClassError: Dinosaur could not accept the value null (object) at path 'species'.
+dinosaur.species = 7 // ActiveClassError: Dinosaur could not accept the value 7 (number) at path 'species'.
+The property 'species' is of the wrong type dinosaur.species = undefined // ActiveClassError: Dinosaur could not accept the value undefined (undefined) at path 'species'.
+The required property 'species' is missing dinosaur.species = null // ActiveClassError: Dinosaur could not accept the value null (object) at path 'species'.
 The property 'species' is of the wrong type
 ```

 </TabItem>